 Do you enjoy helping people, learning, and working with a team?
-Dartmouth-Hitchcock offers a Nurse Assistant Training in Lebanon, NH.
-You will learn entry level nursing skills, how to be a valuable and adaptable employee, communication, how to care for people and be empathetic, along with teamwork and diversity skills for the workplace.
+Dartmouth-Hitchcock offers a Nurse Assistant Training Program in Lebanon, NH.
+You will learn entry-level nursing skills, how to be a valuable and adaptable employee, communication, how to care for people and be empathetic, along with teamwork and diversity skills for the workplace.

 Up to eight (8) individuals will be selected to participate in each session.
 The training program is taught using a combination of classroom instruction along with clinical training.
 If selected, there is no cost to participate in the training.
 Upon completion of the program and obtaining your Nurse Assistant license, you will be offered a full-time Licensed Nurse Assistant position at Dartmouth-Hitchcock Medical Center.

 Licensed Nurse Assistants (LNAs) are the heart of medicine, a compassionate touch, and foundation of the care teams that provide care to our patients.
 The role of an LNA is fast-paced, interesting, and patient safety guides every interaction.
 LNAs work under the guidance of registered nurses and other medical workers.
 Much of an LNAs work is spent directly with patients.
 LNAs:

 Sharon is a current Licensed Nurse Assistant working at D-H.